python/cpython/Doc/c-api/intro.rst

 not-Python-specific :c:macro:`_DEBUG` macro.
 When :c:macro:`Py_DEBUG` is enabled in the Unix build, compiler optimization is disabled.

-In addition to the reference count debugging described below, the following extra checks are performed:
+In addition to the reference count debugging described below, extra checks are performed, see :ref:`Python Debug Build <debug-build>`.

-* Extra checks are added to the object allocator.

-* Extra checks are added to the parser and compiler.

-* Downcasts from wide types to narrow types are checked for loss of information.

-* A number of assertions are added to the dictionary and set implementations.
-  In addition, the set object acquires a :meth:`test_c_api` method.

-* Sanity checks of the input arguments are added to frame creation.

-* The storage for ints is initialized with a known invalid pattern to catch reference to uninitialized digits.

-* Low-level tracing and extra exception checking are added to the runtime virtual machine.

-* Extra checks are added to the memory arena implementation.

-* Extra debugging is added to the thread module.

-There may be additional checks not mentioned here.

-Defining :c:macro:`Py_TRACE_REFS` enables reference tracing.
+Defining :c:macro:`Py_TRACE_REFS` enables reference tracing (see the :option:`configure --with-trace-refs option <--with-trace-refs>`).
 When defined, a circular doubly linked list of active objects is maintained by adding two extra fields to every :c:type:`PyObject`.
 Total allocations are tracked as well.
 Upon exit, all existing references are printed.
 (In interactive mode this happens after every statement run by the interpreter.)